PoisotLab/ms_metaweb_transfer/README.md

 traits) and allows us to impute the missing (latent) trait data for the Canadian species that are not already in the European network; as we are focused on predicting contemporary interactions, we only retained the values for the tips of the tree.
 We assumed that all traits (*i.e.* the feature vectors for the left and right subspaces) were independent, which is a reasonable assumption as every trait/dimension added to the t-SVD has an *additive* effect to the one before it.
 Note that the @Upham2019InfMam tree itself has some uncertainty associated to inner nodes of the phylogeny.
 In this case study, we have decided to not propagate this uncertainty, as it would complexify the process.
 The Brownian motion algorithm returns the *average* value of the trait, and its upper and lower bounds.
-Because we do not estimate other parameters of the traits' distributions, we considered that every species trait is represented as a uniform distribution between these bounds; in a situation where the algorithm would return point values for all simulations, one could in theory either estimate the parameters of a distribution for each tip, or draw randomly from the outputs.
-In all cases, the inferred left and right sub-spaces for the Canadian species pool ($\hat{\mathscr{L}}$ and $\hat{\mathscr{R}}$) have entries that are distributions, representing the range of values for a given species at a given dimension.
+Because we do not estimate other parameters of the traits' distributions, we considered that every species trait is represented as a uniform distribution between these bounds.
+The choice of the uniform distribution was made because the algorithm returns a minimum and maximum point estimate for the value, and given this information, the uniform distribution is the one with maximum entropy.
+Had all mean parameters estimates been positive, the exponential distribution would have been an alternative, but this is not the case for the subspaces of an RDPG.
+In order to examine the consequences of the choice of distribution, we estimated the variance per latent variable per node to use a normal distribution; as we show in Supp.
+Mat.
+2, this decision results in dramatically over-estimating the number and probability of interactions, and therefore we keep the discussions in the main text to the uniform case.
+The inferred left and right sub-spaces for the Canadian species pool ($\hat{\mathscr{L}}$ and $\hat{\mathscr{R}}$) have entries that are distributions, representing the range of values for a given species at a given dimension.

 These objects represent the transferred knowledge, which we can use for prediction of the Canadian metaweb.